Svitlana-dev/goit-js-hw-03/README.md

-# goit-js-hw-02
+# goit-js-hw-03
-This is my second JS homework
+This is my third JS homework